Code-Institute-Submissions/CI-MS2-Shapes/README.md

 ### Enchansments For Fututre

 * Possibility of changing colour themes, as well as black and white theme, which would work very well with these shapes.
-* If there will be any requests or interest from users, there would be a possibility to add a timer for an extra layer of challenge, but at the moment it was not implemented, as the game idea was to train memory and same time relax, rather than rushing through it.
+* If there will be any requests or interest from users, there would be a possibility to add a timer for an extra layer of challenge, but at the moment it was not implemented, as the game idea was to train memory and at the same time to relax, rather than rushing through it.
 * Add few more games with shapes, to have a place for the user to come back even more often.
-* Have a user base, for users to be able to track their progress and not lose it after leaving the page.
+* Have a user base, for users to be able to track their progress and not losing it after leaving the page.

 ## Design